mehrdadh/iCalendar/scripts/TOKEN_CACHING_INFO.md

 ### When Token Expires:
 1. Tokens expire after ~1 hour (Google default)
 2. Extension detects expired token
-3. **Automatically re-authenticates** in background
+3. **Silently re-authenticates** in background (no popup!)
-4. Event is created
+4. If silent auth succeeds, event is created immediately
+5. If silent auth fails, interactive popup appears
-5. New token is cached
+6. New token is cached

 ### When Permissions Are Insufficient:
 1. If API returns 401 (unauthorized) or 403 (forbidden)